-To expand Carr Manor Community School from a capacity of 210 to 420 pupils in its primary phase and to increase the admission limit in reception from 30 to 60 pupils from September 2018.

-To establish provision for pupils with Complex Communication Difficulties including children who may have a diagnosis of ASC (Autistic Spectrum Condition) from September 2018 for approximately 12 pupils (6 primary, 6 secondary).
+A proposed expansion of Beeston Hill St Luke's C of E Primary School from a capacity of 315 to 420 pupils and to increase the admission limit in reception from 45 to 60 pupils and establishment of Resourced Provision at Beeston Hill St Luke's C of E Primary School for approximately 8 pupils with Complex Communication Difficulties including children who may have a diagnosis of ASC (Autistic Spectrum Condition) from September 2019.

+These proposals would require the physical expansion of the existing school building.

-3. Relevance to equality, diversity, cohesion and integration All the council's strategies/policies, services/functions affect service users, employees or the wider community - city wide or more local.
+3. Relevance to equality, diversity, cohesion and integration

+All the council's strategies/policies, services/functions affect service users, employees or the wider community - city wide or more local.
 These will also have a greater/lesser relevance to equality, diversity, cohesion and integration.